ibm-cloud-docs/watson-query-cli-plugin/watson-query-cli.md

 ### ibmcloud watson-query primary-catalog-delete
 {: #watson-query-cli-primary-catalog-delete-command}

-Remove the setting of the primary catalog for enforced publication.
+Removes the setting of the primary catalog for enforced publication.

 ```sh
 ibmcloud watson-query primary-catalog-delete --guid GUID